Is TDIU Permanent?

 Can TDIU become permanent?

 Yes, am individual unemployability rating that is not initially deemed permanent by the VA can become permanent in the future.
-Veterans do not need to complete VAF 20-4140 if they have been in receipt of a TDIU evaluation for 20 or more consecutive years or if they are over 70 years old, whichever occurs later.
+Veterans do not need to complete VAF 20-4140 if they have been in receipt of a TDIU evaluation for 20 or more consecutive years.
 Once you meet these criteria you are no longer required to submit VAF 21-4140, making your benefits permanent.

 Contact Chisholm Chisholm & Kilpatrick Today